karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 ```

 # Solutions
-This section contains different solutions how to get the hidden secret, but also how to just bypass the security check and just get a success alert.

-## Solution 1: Find the comparison method and print out the key
+## Solution 1: Find the keys comparison method and print out the secret key

-First solution to retrieve a hidden key is to copy / paste methods that are responsible for decryption of it and just print out the value.
+First solution to retrieve a hidden key is to copy / paste methods that are responsible for decryption of the secret key and print out decrypted value.
-We can change *compareSecret* function to return the value instead of comparing it to userInput
+We can change *compareSecret* function to return the value instead of comparing it to userInput.

-*Note: As it is Android code it is not possible to run it in the same way using just Java, it has to be run on Android device or adjusted to normal Java code.*
+*Note: As it is Android code, it is not possible to run it in the same way using just Java, it has to be run on Android device or adjusted to normal Java code.*

 ```java
 /// Function compares passed string with secret.